oscarvik/TDT4140-Programvareutvikling/readme.md

 ## PRODUCT DESCRIPTION

-This project is being developed through the subject TDT4140 Software Development at NTNU.
+This project was developed through the subject TDT4140 Software Development at NTNU.
-The goal of this project is to learn how to use different coding-techniques, agile-development as well as obtaining experience in different development utilities (Gitlab, Maven, Eclipse, NTNU-database etc.).
+The goal of this project was to learn how to use different coding-techniques, agile-development as well as obtaining experience in different development utilities (Gitlab, Maven, Eclipse, NTNU-database etc.).